adityaraj95/SpringBoot-MySQL-REST-API/README.md

 Import the present sql file from root directory of the project into the new created database.

+library should have a Table named "books" after import is complete.

 ### 3. Change mysql username and password as per your installation

 - open `src/main/resources/application.yml` from the root directory